Raj00786/Blog-page/README.md

 completed on 18th june

+## Updated textarea to write blogs,email confirmations,reset password

+will be completed before 23th june

 ## Will be adding Disqus for commenting on blogs

-will be completed before 20th june
+will be completed before  ---